Dmitriy Bunin Author of Frames X UI kit

 However, SVG icons aren't without drawbacks, either.
 They tend to be larger, and each SVG icon typically needs a separate HTTP request, potentially slowing down site performance.

-Deep dive into Unicode symbols for UI design
+A deep dive into Unicode symbols for UI design

 Neither SVG nor Unicode symbols are perfect, so as smart designers, we can recognize both and use the best of both to create unique and high-performing designs.